MrWolfZ/simplux/recipes/advanced/creating-testable-side-effects/README.md

 })
 ```

-Thanks for **simplux** this effect is simple to test since we can mock both the `httpGet` effect as well as the `setAll` mutation ([this recipe](../testing-code-using-mutations#readme) will help you if you are unfamiliar with mocking mutations).
+Thanks to **simplux** this effect is simple to test since we can mock both the `httpGet` effect as well as the `setAll` mutation ([this recipe](../testing-code-using-mutations#readme) will help you if you are unfamiliar with mocking mutations).
 At the same time, all code that uses this effect (e.g. a UI component) is also easy to test.

 ```ts
 import {